20 years and counting: Our continued relationship with Reigate & Banstead Borough Council

 Currently we are managing 7,000 tonnes of paper for RBBC and during our 20 year relationship we have already introduced processes that help to improve the quality and value of its household recycling.

-We are proud of the long-term partnerships we have with many of our customers, and this is a particularly great example.
-In our 20 years of working with Reigate & Banstead Borough Council they have provided us with good quality material for our paper making process and we have been able to supply them with fully auditable and sustainable recycling facilities that have helped to grow their recycling rates.— Sian Farrell, Senior Business & Contract Manager, DS Smith Recycling
+In 20 years of working with Reigate & Banstead Borough Council they have provided us with quality material for our papermaking process and we've been able to supply them with fully auditable recycling facilities that have helped to grow their recycling rates.

 Significant environmental benefits and combined savings of up to £100 million could be achieved by local authorities battling budget constraints when paper and cardboard are collected separately to other recycling.
 This is because it’s twice as likely to be uncontaminated and retain its value.
 It’s better for the environment and it’s also more cost effective for local authorities across the UK.